What does a Donor Center Technician do?

 - Cons:

-- Exposure to blood and bodily fluids can be unsettling for some.
+- Exposure to blood: Handling blood and medical equipment can be uncomfortable for some people.

 What is the job outlook for a Donor Center Technician?